QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-09-installing-collection.md

 in the file system depends on their type).

 #### SVG
-If the collection contains SVGs, they will be added, and the path will be included in your QGIS SVG search path.
+If the collection contains SVGs, they will be copied to your file system, and the path will be included in your QGIS SVG search path.
 The SVGs will be available when editing symbols (under the ``User Symbols`` section in **SVG Groups**).